 Antabuse is not a narcotic and IS NOT subject to the legal restrictions of the Controlled Substances Act.
 But, doctors will probably be scheduling frequent blood tests if you are taking Anatabuse.
 Regular blood check-ups are important for monitoring the liver function and checking for side effects.

 Note here that Antabuse (disulfiram) may also interfere with certain laboratory tests, including urine VMA/HVA tests.
-Since it can cause a false positive on test results, it is important that you notify the laboratory personnel and all your doctors that you are using Antabuse.
+Since it can cause a false positive on drug test results, it is important that you notify the laboratory personnel and all your doctors that you are using Antabuse.

-Antabuse and alcohol addiction
+Antabuse Pill and Therapy

 Antabuse tablets contain the active ingredient disulfiram, which is an aldehyde dehydrogenase inhibitor.
 This medicine is a tool to keep alcoholics away from drinking.
 If someone who is taking Antabuse drinks alcohol, a severe, unpleasant and potentially dangerous reactions occur quickly.
 This is achieved because disulfiram interferes with the way the body metabolizes alcohol.